Elliptic Curve Point Addition

 If we were to do elliptic curves over real numbers for a real application, they would be very numerically unstable because the intersection point could require a lot of decimal places to compute.

-So in reality, we do everything modulo a prime number.
+So in reality, we do everything with modular arithmetic.

 But we lose none of the intuition we’ve gained above by doing this.